Thuthipriya/Forecasting/readme.md

 On average, errors measure at actual value.
 This matches the second recorded value exactly.
 The percentage stands at some %.
 Method used: Hybrid/LSTM model
 Error size sits at atual value, matching earlier readings.
 About some % off, drawn from recent test rounds.
 Hybrid/LSTM shows actual value on record.
 Numbers stay steady, close to past results.
 One model stands out - Hybrid/LSTM - not by luck.
 Each value fits within expected boundaries.
 On average, errors sit at actual value %.
 Sometimes they reach actual value %, depending on conditions.
-In certain cases, it drops to [X]%.
+In certain cases, it drops to some %.
 This comes from combining Hybrid and LSTM methods
 Every now and then, the forecast gets it right - actual value % of the time when looking forward, another actual value % when tracking back.
 A gap remains: only some % align fully.
 The method behind?
 A blend leaning on LSTM structures

 Key Findings: